 To sum up this page, we want to highlight that using security tokens to enhance your security is paramount nowadays.
 Despite some of their drawbacks, both soft tokens and hard tokens are still precious authentication tools and should be incorporated as security measures.
 That said, the latter, while a bit more impractical, is the better option.

 Although we are gradually moving away from hard tokens, there are still some security questions that need to be dealt with before we can reliably move to soft tokens.
 The decision to pick one or the other is ultimately on you, but the choice of whether you should or shouldn’t use a two-factor authentication method in 2021 is not really in question.

 If you are looking for a universal security solution for personal use, you may consider tokens such as Hideez Key 3 and Hideez Key 4 that have various use cases going far beyond traditional MFA.
-And as for business owners, our experts can help you take a closer look at modern authentication methods and find the right solution for your organization with our free personalized demo of Hideez enterprise solution.
+And as for business owners, our experts can help you take a closer look at modern authentication methods and find the right solution for your organization with our free personalized demo of the Hideez Authentication Service for enterprises.